 IT in the Traditional and Modern Worlds

-The IT industry is witnessing enormous change.
-Here, we tell the vastly different journeys of a new laptop - in the traditional world of IT and the modern workplace.
+As the IT industry witnesses enormous change, we compare the vastly different journeys of a new laptop.
+One in the old-fashioned world of IT and the other in a modern workplace.

 The Story of an IT Team in the Old World